spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 For the starting point of any project, it is good to start from one of the Spryker Demo Shops that are available.
 They act as a typical Spryker installation and help to establish different types of the Spryker Commerce OS.
 A Demo Shop includes different sets of components that have been selected for a different type of business or project.
 Each of these options is fully functional and can be used for both demonstrative purposes as well as working as a boilerplate for your new project.
 Though each shop comes with its own pre-selected components, Spryker also offers hundreds of additional modules which can be chosen later.

-If you would like to select a Demo Shop, you can choose from the following options:
+You can choose from the following options:

-* [B2B Demo Shop](/docs/scos/user/intro-to-spryker//b2b-suite.html).
-A boilerplate for B2B commerce projects.
+* [B2B Demo Shop](/docs/scos/user/intro-to-spryker//b2b-suite.html): A boilerplate for B2B commerce projects.
-* [B2C Demo Shop](/docs/scos/user/intro-to-spryker/b2c-suite.html).
-A starting point for B2C implementations.
+* [B2C Demo Shop](/docs/scos/user/intro-to-spryker/b2c-suite.html): A starting point for B2C implementations.

 Both Demo Shops can also be expanded with separate [features](/docs/scos/user/features/{{site.version}}/features.html) and modules.